Using Perplexity for Deep OSINT Research

 WEAK QUERIES (Perplexity Struggles):

-- "Historical analysis 2010-2020" (Limited historical depth)
+- "Historical analysis of 2010-2020" (Limited historical depth)

 Verification Workflow

-1. Get Perplexity Response with citations
+1. Get Perplexity's Answer with citations

 VI.
 Integration with Professional OSINT Platforms